 What is the candidate key in DBMS?

 Just like a primary key candidate key also identify the tuple value uniquely, but the candidate key can allow a null value.
-So a minimal set of attribute or column which can identify the whole row records are considered as a candidate key.
+So a minimal set of attributes or columns that can identify the whole row records is considered as a candidate key.
 All key that has a property to identify the records uniquely is a candidate key.

 Unique key in DBMS?